Creating dashboards

 Table Visualization Settings example

-How to organize reports in sections
+How to organize dashboards in sections

 Use the menu editing mode to create sections, drag reports between them, and reorder items.
 Sections cannot be nested.
 You have one organizational level: sections contain reports, reports contain panels.

-How to save and share reports
+How to save and share dashboards

 Export reports to share them with other users or create backups.